Automation and Agents: How to Overcome Your Data Preparation Challenges in LLM Fine-Tuning

 To put this example in a business context: if you have a chatbot with a million daily users who average five prompts, you could pay an extra $16,500 a day, or $6 million a year.

-Identifying use cases for Principle Alignment
+Identifying use cases for agentic data preparation

 Low amount of training data

-Principle Alignment is especially useful in use cases where you don’t have a sufficiently large training dataset.
+The AI-Ready Data Engine is especially useful in use cases where you don’t have a sufficiently large training dataset.
 Your pre-defined principles serve as the guidelines or constraints within which the model operates, ensuring it aligns with specific behavioral requirements, standards, or ethical considerations.

 Industry regulations